The only thing bigger than the number of letters in the word “differential” is the sum you’ll spend to replace one.

 Gasket Replacement

 Most rear-diff covers are rubber or silicone, which can deteriorate and dry out over time.
 To prevent them from leaking, you’ll have to have them replaced.
-Thankfully, this is a simple repair that shouldn’t take more than an hour.
+Fortunately, this is a straightforward repair that shouldn’t take more than an hour.

 Bearing Replacement

-There are two bearings in a differential, one for the front and one for the lateral.
+There are two bearings in a differential, one for the front and one for the lateral side.

 Once it begins to grind or whir, you’ll have to have one or both of them replaced.
-Since this requires dismantling the diff, it can take as much as 5-hours to complete, meaning it’s substantially more expensive.
+Since this requires dismantling the diff, it can take as much as 5-hours to complete, meaning it’s significantly more costly.

 Sealing The Piston And Side

 If you notice a puddle of fluid under your car, it may mean that the piston or the side needs to be sealed.
-Both require a lot of time to repair, especially the latter, since the axle shafts also have to be removed.
+Both require a considerable amount of time to repair, especially the latter, since the axle shafts also have to be removed.

 Replacing The Rear Differential Entirely

-If none of the above repairs are feasible, you may have to have your rear diff replaced entirely.
+If none of the above repairs are viable, you may have to have your rear diff replaced entirely.

-This is the worst-case scenario, which typically means the gears in the diff are unusable.
+This is the worst-case situation, which generally means the gears in the diff are unusable.

 How Much Does It Cost To Repair/Replace A Rear Differential?